Sexual Abuse by Teachers is Shockingly Common

 How to Help Your Child

 School administrations have a duty to protect students from harm, and those that fail to do so may be open to breach of contract- or negligence-related litigation.
 It takes specialized legal representation to know how to navigate this system effectively.
+If you see the signs, take action to prod the school to protect your child.
+If you suspect something has already happened, take immediate action to help your child.

 If you or your child was physically or sexually assaulted by a teacher, the knowledgeable attorneys with DRZ Law can help you understand your rights and explore options for compensation through the civil court system.
 Our accomplished attorneys represent clients all over the U.S. who were physically or sexually abused by teachers.